 Home: Education: Hot Springs and Red Spider Mites

-Ahh yes, a natural nemesis of the hot springer, the Red Spider Mite (RSM) is known to inhabit a few hot springs.
-Barley visible to the naked eye, these tiny crimson mites scurry about on rocks and the top of water in and around select hot springs in Idaho and the Northwest.
+A commonly known nemesis of the soak seeker, the Red Spider Mite (RSM) inhabits a few natural hot springs.
+Barely visible to the naked eye, these tiny crimson mites scurry about on top of warm rocks and hot water in and around select hot springs throughout Idaho and the northwest.

-They cling to the body (including clothing left next to the pools) and proceed to bite the skin in an unsuccessful attempt to lay eggs.
+Red Spider Mites typically cling to the body (including clothing/towels in proximity of the pools) and proceed to bite the skin in an unsuccessful attempt to lay eggs.
 The bites leave itchy red sores behind that usually heal completely after a couple weeks.
-It is highly advisable to use itch relief cream and avoid itching the bites.
-The human immune system kills off the eggs before they can hatch and eventually builds up enough immunity to kill off the mites themselves.
+It is highly advisable to use itch relief cream and avoid scratching the bites.
+The human immune system kills off the eggs before they can hatch and eventually builds up enough immunity to kill off the mites themselves after a couple days or so.

-• Use bug juice, but only after your soak - RSMs usually wait to dig-in until their host has dry skin, applying bug juice after soaking should reduce your chances of receiving bites.
+• Use bug juice, ideally of the natural and lotion assortment, but only after your soak - no need to pollute the water with that junk.
+Plus, RSMs usually wait to dig-in until their host has dry skin, applying bug juice after soaking should reduce your chances of receiving bites.

-The complete list of hot springs in the northwest with reported and/or confirmed Red Spider Mite inhabitants:
+A complete list of hot springs in the northwest with reported and/or confirmed Red Spider Mite inhabitants that I have been maintaining for over a decade.
+Thank you to all that have contributed!
+This is the only known list in existance!

 Atlanta Hot Springs (ID)